What to do if you're sick

 Why am I being instructed to quarantine if I was released from isolation?

-Even if an individual who tested positive for COVID-19 is released from isolation, they will be instructed to self-quarantine for 14 days anytime they come into close contact with a COVID-19 positive individual for at least 15 cumulative minutes.
+Even if an individual who tested positive for COVID-19 is released from isolation, they will be instructed to self-quarantine anytime they come into close contact with a COVID-19 positive individual for at least 15 cumulative minutes.
 A close contact also includes someone who has physically come in contact with someone, regardless of the amount of time.
 More information is needed to know whether immune protection will be observed for patients with COVID-19.